Resistors, Johnson-Nyquist, nV/√Hz

 In good conductors, this stochastic process doesn’t result in noteworthy voltage fluctuations because the resulting electrostatic fields are equalized nearly instantly and can’t build up over time.
 In resistive materials, on the other hand, the equalization is hindered.
 This means we can observe a degree of inherent voltage noise; the amount of this noise grows in relation to resistance and to temperature.

-Thermally-induced voltage fluctuations appear uniform at all frequencies that matter in everyday electronic circuits: they look the same if we sample the signal at 10 kHz or 1 MHz.
-In the frequency domain, we could model the phenomenon as a series of independent, “fractional” noise generators operating in different frequency bands, each pumping out a signal with the same (narrow) bandwidth and amplitude.
+These thermally-induced voltage fluctuations appear uniform at all frequencies that matter in everyday electronic circuits: they look the same if we sample the signal at 10 kHz or 10 MHz.
+Because of this, if we consider the frequency domain, we can model the phenomenon as a series of independent, “fractional” noise generators operating in different frequency bands, each pumping out a signal with the same (narrow) bandwidth and amplitude.

 If we take this approach, depending on the bandwidth admitted by the amplifier, we end up with a varying number of these fractional noise sources adding up to a voltage that can be observed on the oscilloscope screen.
-But what that voltage would be?
+What remains is to figure what’s the actual voltage swing produced if we add n such sources.

 Modeling independent noise sources

 The behavior of the sum of noise signals can be analyzed with different degrees of mathematical rigor.
 That said, to build basic intuition, we can imagine a pair of independent, uniform signals that only take two values: -a or +a.
-When adding these signals together, there are four possible scenarios, each occurring with equal probability:
+When adding these signals together, there are four possible signal addition patterns, each occurring with equal probability:

-How do we describe the overall effect of the summed voltages?
+To make progress, we need to figure out how to describe the overall effect of the summed voltages with a single number.
 The most obvious answer is the arithmetic mean — except the arithmetic mean of any uniform noise is zero, so we don’t learn anything by calculating that:

 RMS to the rescue